-Property Allowable Val- ues Description endpoint string Specifies the root URL of the RESTful interface for the Elasticsearch cluster to which you want to export the da- ta.
+Property Allowable Val- ues Description endpoint [] string Specifies the root URL of the RESTful interface for the Elasticsearch cluster to which you want to export the data.
 The endpoint should include the protocol, host name or IP address, port, and path.
-The path is assumed to in- clude an index name and a type identifier.The export connector will use the Elasticsearch RESTful batch.mode true, false Specifies whether to send multiple rows as a single re- quest or send each export row separately.
-The default is true. timezone string The time zone to use when formatting timestamps.
-Spec- ify the time zone as a Java TimeZone identifier.
-For ex- ample, you can specify a continent and region ("Amer- ica/New_York") or a time zone acronym ("EST").
-The default is the local time zone.
+The path is assumed to include an index name and a type identifier.
+The export connector will use the Elasticsearch RESTful API to communicate with the server and insert records into the specified locations.
+You can use placeholders to replace portions of the endpoint with data from the exported records at runtime, including the source name